aws-samples/step-functions-workflows-collection/step-functions-emr-serverless-cdk/typescript/README.md

 You can test the step function following these steps:
 * head to the AWS console
 * run the step function in us-east-1
+* head to the EMR serverless application, reporting a job being submitted and executed
-* look at the output directory in the bucket, containing the output parquet files
+* head to the output directory in the S3 bucket, containing the output parquet files

 ## Cleanup